- What is Otakuthon?

 The convention will have a bag check for its attendees.
 Otakuthon's official hotels will have a coat and bag check as well for their guests.

-The Cosplay Cafe, located in on the 7th floor, will be selling Japanese dishes and drinks during the festival.
-A snack bar will also be installed on the second floor in the Exhibition Hall.
-Also, there are also more than 300 restaurants and cafés at less than a kilometre from the Palais des Congrès.
+The Cosplay Cafe, located on the 7th floor, will be selling Japanese dishes and drinks during the festival.
+The Chibi Cafe, a snack bar located on the second floor, will also let you get a snack or a meal in the Exhibition Hall.
+Also, there are also more than 300 restaurants and cafés at less than a kilometre from the Palais des congrès de Montréal.

 22. Can I use a remote device such as a drone in the Palais des congrès?